Women in Mining

 Areas of work:

-- The mining pit is a gender neutral working area that has become popular for women.
-Dump truck driving is a typical role considered suited to women whose steady approach tends to cause less wear and tear on machinery than their male counterparts
+• The mining pit is a collaborative working area that has become popular for women.
+Dump truck driving is a typical role considered suited to women whose steady approach tends to cause less wear and tear on machinery than their male counterparts (this has been proven)

-- Driving of road trains is another mining job suited to women.
-It requires employees to drive semi trucks with several trailers in tow.
+• The driving of huge road trains is another mining job suited to women.
+It requires employees to drive semi-trucks with several trailers in tow.
 They cover large distances, often requiring two drivers.
 An MC licence is required for this position

 Queensland’s female mine workers say mining companies are already addressing the issue of gender pay gaps and inflexible hours which turned women off mining in the past.
 They have instituted parent-friendly work rosters and have better pay and conditions already in place.